-We will review your Sleep Diary and Nightmare Log and change your sleep routine to continue to improve your sleep.
-We will talk more about what we know about nightmares and discuss some relaxation skills that might help you to sleep.
+I hope you found the information and skills in the last session useful.
+Today, we will review your Sleep Diary and Nightmare Log and change your sleep routine as needed to try to improve your sleep.
+Then we will talk more about what we know about nightmares and discuss some relaxation skills that might help you improve your ability to sleep.